Key Takeaways:

 What are the Types of Copyright Infringement?

-Copyright infringement can happen in different forms that includes the nature of the original work and the misused form.
+Infringement of copyright can happen in different forms that includes the nature of the original work and the misused form.

-Direct infringement: Direct infringement is nothing but when someone allegedly reproduces, distributes, performs a work without the permission of owner.
+Direct infringement is nothing but when someone allegedly reproduces, distributes, performs a work without the permission of owner.
+This includes copying and sharing text, images, music, or videos without proper authorisation.

-Vicarious infringement: This happens when an individual or entity can control the actions of someone and benefits financially from the actions.
+This happens when an individual or entity can control the actions of someone and benefits financially from the actions.
 This happens even if they didn’t actively participate in the infringement.

-This includes unauthorised file sharing, streaming copyrighted content without permission, or using images on websites, blogs, or social media platforms.
+Because of the arrival of internet, infringement has become more prevalent in the digital space.
+This includes unauthorised file sharing, streaming original content without permission, or using images on websites, blogs, or social media platforms.

 Procedure to Claim Copyright Infringement in India

-Consult a legal expert: Seek advice from an intellectual property lawyer who is experienced in copyright law in India.
+Seek advice from an intellectual property lawyer who is experienced in the aspect of copyright law in India.
+Copyright attorneys will help you realise your rights, assess the copyright claim, and guide you on the best action.

-Send a cease and desist notice:
+Send a cease and desist notice

+You can also send a cease and desist letter to the copyright infringer before initiating legal action.
 The notice should outline the infringement, demand that the infringing material be removed, and request an assurance that the infringement will not continue.
 In many cases, this way is enough to solve the issues.

+You can file a lawsuit in the appropriate district court if the infringer doesn’t comply with the cease and desist notice.
 The court may grant remedies such as injunctions (to stop further infringement), actual damages (to compensate for losses), or accounts of profits (to recover the infringer’s profits).

-Initiate criminal action: In addition to civil remedies, copyright infringement can also attract criminal penalties for copyright infringement under the Indian Act.
+In addition to civil remedies, copyright infringement can also attract criminal penalties for copyright infringement under the Indian Act.
+If you initiate criminal proceedings against the infringer, you can also file a complaint.

-Monitor and enforce the court order: If you obtain a favourable judgment, it’s essential to ensure that the infringer complies with the court’s orders.
+Criminal penalties can include imprisonment and fines.
+Monitor and enforce the court order: If you obtain a favorable judgment, it’s essential to ensure that the infringer complies with the court’s orders.

 If the copyright infringer fails to accept the infringement and take down your content, you should take legal action to enforce judgement.